tessel/t2-docs/Tutorials/i2c.md

         The gCount number of the respective coordinate is right shifted by 4 to get rid of the unused lower 0 bits which are 4 in number yielding the 12 bits that the datasheet specifies each coordinate has on page number 21.

-        Check whether the most significant bit of the OUT_MSB is 1 or 0 i.e whether the coordinate value if negative or positive.
-If it is negative (checked using 0x7F, which is the maximum possible number that can be made from 7 bits), the if condition changes it to a 2's complement form, thus making it positive and adding a "-" sign in front of it.

         Lastly, normalize the coordinate to get a value between 0 and 1, dividing gCount by 2^10.

       */